Cautions for Plug-n-Fire

 GENERAL MAINTENANCE CAUTIONS

-Electrical Safety for Maintenance - Shut off kiln when servicing it unless you are doing a live test that specifically calls for power.
-If you are in an institutional or commercial setting use a lock out/tag out procedure.
-Unplug if the kiln includes a plug; if not then turn off at the closest circuit breaker or fused disconnect.
+Electrical Safety for Maintenance - Shut off the kiln when servicing it unless you are doing a live test that specifically calls for power.
+If you are in an institutional or commercial setting, use a lock out/tag out procedure.
+Unplug if the kiln includes a plug; if not, turn off at the closest circuit breaker or fused disconnect.

 - The elements carry high voltage and can electrocute you.
 Many of the tests described in the troubleshooting manual are performed under power.
-They should be done ONLY by someone who is familiar with electrical safety such as an electrician or trained maintenance person.
+They should be done ONLY by someone familiar with electrical safety, such as an electrician or trained maintenance person.

-- As long as the kiln is unplugged or turned off at the fused disconnect switch or circuit breaker (and checked with a reliable meter to be sure) you are safe.
+- You are safe as long as the kiln is unplugged or turned off at the fused disconnect switch or circuit breaker (and checked with a reliable meter to be sure).

 READ THE FULL CAUTION ABOUT ELECTRICAL SAFETY